 The filters also have catalytic activated carbon that reduces 7 main odours – pet, smoke, cooking, rotten vegetables and fish, grilled meat and body odour.
 It also doubles as a humidifier.

 The most affordable Hitachi air purifier is Hitachi EP-A3000 Air Purifier, which costs $249, but if you care about design and aesthetics, the EP-NZG70J model has a sleek glass panel.

 Coway air purifiers has True HEPA filters as well, cleaning dust, allergens and pollen up to 99.7% efficiency.
 They have an Air Quality Indicator that senses and tells you what the air quality in your room is like.

-Singaporean brand Novita’s air purifiers use True HEPA for their air purifiers.
-People love that the filter only needs to be changed every 2 years.
+Singaporean brand Novita’s air purifiers use True HEPA and the filter only needs to be changed every 2 years.
 While not cheap, this air purifier overs an impressive room capacity, which is hard to come by at this price.